mihai-dulgheru/information-and-communication-technologies/README.md

-# TIC

-Tehnologii ale informației și comunicațiilor
+# Information and Communication Technologies